Articles

 The survey conducted by Steven Rogelberg in partnership with Klaxoon identified four ways of making one-one-ones more effective.

-For effective one-on-ones, think about their frequency, their structure and how you communicate.
+For effective one-on-one meetings, think about their frequency, their structure and how you communicate.

 Weekly, biweekly, monthly, quarterly?
 How often should you have your one-on-one?
 Unfortunately, there’s no easy answer.
 While generally accepted good practice is to hold them regularly, the "right" frequency varies from one person to another.
 According to Steven Rogelberg, this is the most divisive aspect of one-on-ones.
 "Some respondents wanted fewer or no meetings with their manager (unless necessary), while others wanted more or more regular meetings."
 You know all about the importance of team rituals to be successful.
 It’s the fact they are repeated regularly that make them a cornerstone of successful teams.
 A one-on-one is one of the most common and straightforward rituals to set up.